 The film was noted for frontal nudity, especially for its steamy 'steam-bath' sequences of naked female athletes.
-After a sweaty workout, the athletes basked in a steamy spa, as the camera slowly panned from right to left, emphasizing their taut bodies.
+After a sweaty workout in a game of touch football, the athletes basked in a steamy spa, as the camera slowly panned from right to left, emphasizing their taut bodies.
 Bits of conversation were heard:

 The lesbianism between the two runners was sensitively portrayed.
 As they laid naked together, they took turns softly touching and pleasuring each other, as Chris noted: "I've never had this done before."
 Chris' experimentation was only a phase since by the film's conclusion, she went off with waterpolo player Denny (Kenny Moore).

 Alan Parker's film was based on Pink Floyd's successful rock album of 1979.

 It contained about 15 minutes of political cartoonist/illustrator Gerald Scarfe's adult-themed animated segments with symbolic, sexually-explicit, botanical Freudian symbolism.
 The images presented a misogynistic woman-as-destroyer/devourer motif from burned-out rock star Pink (Bob Geldorf).

 The film included the passionate "flowers" scene before the song "Empty Spaces" in which two flowers, one shaped like a male organ and the other like a female organ -- morphed into a couple having intercourse and then engaged in a bloody fight when the female flower revealed sharp teeth and devoured the male.

 It also featured was a giant creature named Judge Arse who appeared to be a giant set of buttocks (topped with a wig) that talked out of his anus in a kangaroo courtroom scene.